go-pogo/errors/README.md

 [doc-url]: https://pkg.go.dev/github.com/go-pogo/errors

+Package `errors` contains additional functions, interfaces and structs for recording stack frames, applying basic formatting, working with goroutines, multiple errors and custom error types.

-Package `errors` implements functions to manipulate errors, record stack frames and apply basic formatting to errors.
-It is inspired by `golang.org/x/xerrors` and is designed to be a drop in replacement for it, as well as the standard library's `errors` package.
-The package contains additional functions, interfaces and structs for working with goroutines, multiple errors and custom error types.
+It is inspired by the `golang.org/x/xerrors` package and is designed to be a drop in replacement for it, as well as the standard library's `errors` package.

 ```sh
 go get github.com/go-pogo/errors